rcsb/mmtf/spec.md

 *Optional field*

-*Description*: List of atom occupancies, one for each atom.
+*Description*: Array of atom occupancies, one for each atom.

 *Type*: [Binary](#types) data that decodes into an array of 32-bit floating-point numbers.